scotthayne/Image-Grader/README.md

 - Codes an app
 - Starts a Streamlit server
 - Opens and iterates on a Streamlit app
-- Deploys the app to Modal (including giving you instructions of how to set up Modal if they haven't already)
+- Deploys the app to Modal (including giving you instructions on how to set up Modal if you haven't already)

 ## Potential app functionality expansions to explore

-Here are some ideas of how to expand this template after you get it up and running:
+Here are some ideas for how to expand this template after you get it up and running:
 - Generate a new Streamlit app based on your needs
 - Iterate on your app to add or remove features
 - Deploy it on your Modal instance to make it accessible to others